|

 For your next city break in Germany with your friends, you will delve into the effervescence and liveliness of Berlin and more of the country’s large cities.
 Visiting Germany can also offer a short romantic escapade.
 That is, unless you prefer long walks with your family to take in Germany’s fresh air and nature.

-The capital of Bavaria, Munich in the south of Germany has a markedly different flavour to its northern counterparts.
-This is a land of Oktoberfest, Alpine culture and cutting-edge art galleries.
-If you’re looking for grand public squares there’s the enormous Odeonsplatz, lined on the south side by the Feldherrnhalle and Residenz on the north.
-Residenz was the home of Bavaria's Wittelsbach rulers until the First World War, and their treasures can be discovered at the Residenzmuseum.
+###Munich The capital of Bavaria, Munich, located in the south of Germany, offers a distinct experience for those on Munich city breaks, with a flavour markedly different from its northern counterparts.
+This city, a land of Oktoberfest, Alpine culture, and cutting-edge art galleries, is a prime destination.
+If you’re searching for grand public squares during Munich city breaks, the enormous Odeonsplatz is a must-visit, lined on the south side by the Feldherrnhalle and flanked by the Residenz on the north.
+The Residenz, once the home of Bavaria's Wittelsbach rulers until the First World War, now houses their treasures in the Residenzmuseum, adding to the rich cultural tapestry of Munich city breaks.

 A smaller square with just as much character is the Marienplatz, where you’ll find Mariensäule (Mary’s Coloumn) and the elaborate Gothic façade of the Neues Rathaus (New Townhall).
 For a taste of the drinking culture in Munich head to one of the city’s many beerhouses, or the outdoors Biergarten Rathenauplatz.